Wix vs. WordPress vs. Squarespace: Which Online Website Builder is Best For SEO?

 When it comes to the richness of features you can add with plugins in WordPress, the sky is the limit–and SEO is no exception.
 SEO is where WordPress jumps ahead of the competition.
 The industry’s best SEO plugin—Yoast—only works on WordPress.
 It is also one of the most downloaded WordPress plugins ever!

-WordPress also provides some vital SEO features absent in the other two builders, including content silo creation, breadcrumbs, self-focused keywords, on-page optimization scoring, link anchor text, featured image for social, Twitter open graph and schema and structured data.
+WordPress also provides some vital SEO features absent in the other two builders, including content silo creation, breadcrumbs, self-focused keywords, on-page optimization scoring, link anchor text, featured image for social, Twitter open graph and schema, and structured data.

 What’s our Verdict?